 What is Modeling the Future Challenge?

 The Modeling The Future Challenge (MTF) is a new academic challenge hosted by The Actuarial Foundation (TAF) with design and operations support from The Institute of Competition Sciences.
 The premise is simple.
-Students are challenged to develop and present their own mathematical models describing how they envision a new technology or industry will change the future.
-The 2017-2018 topic: autonomous vehicles!
+Each year a technology topic area is selected and students are challenged to develop and present their own mathematical models describing how they envision the new technology or industry will change the future.

 Who can participate in the challenge?